Em-g3/OntarioLearn-Python-course/README.md

 Setup:

-to run this program use: git clone git@github.com:Em-g3/helloworld.git
+to run this program copy and past the following url into Git: git clone git@github.com:Em-g3/helloworld.git